-It's not too late to start planning for that awesome, winter holiday and part of the preparation should include looking at some of these destinations which are best to be visited in winter months.
-Here are some of our suggestions for the top Winter Destinations in India an affordable, 'less crowded' - winter holiday:
+It’s not too late to start planning for that awesome, winter holiday.
+Part of the preparation should include looking at some of these destinations which are best to be visited in winter months.
+Here are some of our suggestions for the top Winter Holiday Destinations in India an affordable, ‘less crowded’ – winter holiday:

 Winter is the best time to visit Hampi.
 During this time temperature won’t lift up mercury too much and it won’t get too chilli either.
 Roam around this ancient lost kingdom and gaze up at those magnificent structures as long as you want without fearing the scorching heat and fiery sun.
 But if you want to spend some alone time with the history of the Vijayanagara Empire then this won’t be the best time, comfortable climate attracts travellers of all kind to soak in the beauty of Hampi.

 The term “Ruins of Hampi” can be slightly misleading; Hampi is bewitching and captivating, despite its age.
 Spread over miles of rocky terrain interspersed by boulders, banana plantations and palm groves, the backdrop, aided by fluffy clouds and low-lying hills, makes for an unusual one.
 This imperial capital, of the 14th century Vijayanagara dynasty now lies over 26 sq. kms.

 Apart from the main sites of interest, like the Virupaksha Temple, Hampi Bazaar, Vitthala Temple, Monolith bull, Elephant Stables and Hazara Rama Temple, a walk (or ride) around the city exposes many facets of royal life to its visitor.
 Since this was the primary establishment of Krishnadevaraya, undoubtedly Vijayanagara’s most popular ruler, it has a multitude of palaces, big and small, as well as special enclosures like the Mahanavami Dibba, that were constructed keeping state rituals in mind.